Shaliha280799/PlanIT-SDETAssessment/README.md

 ## 1.)
 10 Priority test cases for Jupiter website

 I have considered that for a website, priority is that any user should be able to add items and check out properly and receive the order number.
+Manual test cases also have been placed in the same folder ( ManualTestcases.xlsx).

 ##### Tools used: